-All of us get lost in our routines and daily worries, to the extent that our health suffers.
-We may neglect our bodies and niggling conditions until we end up with multiple health complaints.
-When this happens, you may notice low energy or lethargy, feelings of depression or isolation, increased frequency of allergies or coughs and colds, headaches, and digestive trouble.
+It’s easy to lose track ourselves between all our routines and daily struggles.
+We may neglect our bodies and minor conditions until we end up with multiple health complaints.
+When this happens, you may notice low energy, feelings of depression, increased frequency of allergies, headaches, and digestive trouble.

 At a time like this, the body requires significant ‘resetting’ to achieve better health.
 The Panchakarma form of treatment involves five different styles of therapy to achieve this resetting.
 It works on multiple issues and aims at restoring balance and unblocking stagnant energy so that your body and mind can function at full capacity again.